lizawilliamson050/notes/README.md

 In concise terms:
 "Program simply, clearly, and maintainably; prioritize readability and adaptability.
 Embrace version control, thorough testing, and continuous learning — these are keystones of effective coding."

+# 2024-02-02
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, always strive to write clean, readable, and maintainable code.
+It's not just about writing code that works today; it's also about ensuring that it can be understood and evolved tomorrow.
+Remember, you're not only solving problems for computers, but also for future developers who will interact with your code."

+In practice, this means favoring clarity over complexity, using descriptive variable names, adhering to consistent style guidelines, avoiding premature optimization, breaking down complex tasks into smaller, manageable functions, and embracing modularity.
+Always keep in mind that code is read far more often than it is written.